Copper Cleaning, Placement & Testing

 We tested four different types of copper polish and here's what we found.

 - Wright's Copper and Brass Cream Cleaner

 Brasso took the longest to apply and produced the least desirable results.
-Plus the smell was fairly overpowering.
+Plus, the smell was somewhat overpowering.
 Brasso was the one polish we could not find a benefit to continue using.